Vishandi Rudy Keneta's Project Portfolio Page

 - Justification: To accommodate the changes we made, especially the new

-, I made the necessary changes to the existing GUI. - Highlights: Adding logos beside a
+Schedule, I made the necessary changes to the existing GUI. - Highlights: Adding logos beside a

-’s attribute to make it look nicer and easier to differentiate.
+Person’s attribute to make it look nicer and easier to differentiate.
 Changing the structure of the GUI by adding the right panel.
 This part is especially challenging for me, because I didn’t have any experience with JavaFX before, and moving things around in SceneBuilder could be tricky sometimes, as it is really prone to mistake.
 One wrong click could make my whole window break.

 - Justification: To accommodate the changes we made, especially the new